joelimyx/stormy/README.md

 # stormy
-This is the stormy app that couldn't get hourly forecast
+This is the stormy app that get hourly and daily forecast